What Do You Say To A Woman Who Steals From Her Own Children?

 The lawyers aren't answering questions, but it seems possible that, yet again, greed - and an embarassing lack of self-discipline - was again at fault - and this time, there is no dementia to hide behind.

-If her caretakers and lawyers had trouble distinguishing her post-dementia greediness from her pre-dementia greediness, I infer ... it was because they accepted her greed, and shared it, and, as a consequence, were blind to the fact that it grew excessive.
+If her caretakers and lawyers had trouble distinguishing her post-dementia greediness from her pre-dementia greediness, we infer ... it was because they accepted her greed, and shared it, and, as a consequence, were blind to the fact that it grew excessive.

-Observing the sort of companions that my mother was keeping in her last years, it is entirely possible that this pathological behavior was some sort of requirement for acceptance into some sort of club of elderly criminals - not unlike being required to run over a pedestrian that your gang leader points out, at random, as part of a gang initiation.
+Observing the sort of companions that our mother was keeping in her last years, it is entirely possible that this pathological behavior was some sort of requirement for acceptance into some sort of club of elderly criminals - not unlike being required to run over a pedestrian that your gang leader points out, at random, as part of a gang initiation.

 0. Outline